MicrosoftDocs/azure-dev-docs/articles/ux-beta/django-postgresql-webapp/includes/django-postgresql-webapp/create-postgres-service-vscode-5.md

 ms.custom: devx-track-python
 ---

-Configure access from your local environment to the PostgreSQL database server:
+Once the database is created, configure access from your local environment to the PostgreSQL database server:

 1. Open the **Command Palette** (Ctrl + Shift + P).